dinesh-1272/Pizza-Sales-Analytics-Dashboard/README.md

 - Microsoft SQL Server for data storage and querying.

 ## Project Highlights
-- **Developed a comprehensive Pizza Sales Dashboard** using Microsoft Excel and SQL Server.
+- Made a **Dynamic Dashboard** for strategic decision-making.
-- **Analyzed key performance indicators** such as total revenue, average order value, and sales trends by category, size, and time period.
+- Used **ETL(Extract, Transform, and Load)** for cleaning and getting real-time data from the SQL Server.
-- **Created interactive visualizations** to highlight bestselling and least-selling pizzas, optimizing strategic decision-making.
+- Using **Pivot tables** I Analyzed the **KPIs and Trend Analysis** such as total revenue, average order, and sales trends by category, size, and time.

 ## Conclusion
 This Pizza Sales Analytics Dashboard project demonstrates the ability to manage and analyze large datasets, create visually appealing and informative dashboards, and derive insights to support business decision-making.